more-rubenwardy/minetest-extensions/README.md

 Rubenwardy's Mod Forum
 ======================

-A php and mysgl forum for mods.
+A ruby on rails and mysgl forum for mods.

+Was previously php, but that moved to branches/php-version as ruby on rails is so much easier to use

 Also a mod database for Jeijas Ingame Mod Manager and Sfan's Python Mod Manager